Visyond/website-hugo/site/content/casestudy/ericsson-case-study-visyond.md

   The stakeholders for this workflow are:

-  **Chief Modeler** - before Visyond he had to maintain many copies of the spreadsheets and presentations
+  **Chief Modeler** - before Visyond, the Chief Modeler had to maintain many copies of the spreadsheets and presentations.

   > _"I have been doing business impact modeling for many years.
 Since it is an iterative process, I needed quick turnaround in testing and presenting changes after client interactions."_

-  **Account Managers** - responsible for presenting to our Client's clients the value of their solutions
+  **Account Managers** - the Account Managers are responsible for presenting the value of their solutions to their Clients' clients.

-  **Clients** - requesting to test different scenarios and assumptions to better understand the value of the solution
+  **Clients** - Clients request to test different scenarios and assumptions to better understand the value of a solution.

   ![undefined](/img/0 Hierarchy fix.png)
 aside: